Ratan Khatri: Legacy

 Ratan Khatri is remembered as India’s first legitimate bookmaker and a betting pioneer who transformed matka into an organized and highly profitable industry.
 Despite its illegal status, matka became deeply ingrained in Mumbai's social and cultural fabric under his leadership.
 His methods of conducting his daily draws openly in public settings earned him a reputation for transparency and fairness among big betters across India and foreign countries.

 Khatri died on 9th May 2020 at his residence in Tardeo, South Mumbai following a cardiac arrest.
 He was 88 years old.

 Popular culture

-Khatri's life has inspired numerous portrayals in popular media including the film Dharmatma and Chandu Champion.
-A biopic series inspired by his life and times is being written and directed by Nagraj Manjule and is reportedly under production by Amazon Prime Video, Roy Kapur Films and Aat Pat Productions, highlighting Khatri’s rise in India as the "Matka King" and the impact of matka gambling on Indian society post independence.
+Khatri's life has inspired numerous portrayals in popular media including Dharmatma (1975).

+2024 Telugu film titled Matka starring Varun Tej and 2026 Hindi biopic series titled "Matka King" starring Vijay Varma, both were inspired by his life and times.
+Roy Kapur Films and Aat Pat Productions, highlighting Khatri’s rise in India as the "Matka King" and the impact of matka gambling on Indian society post independence.